YiDanielLu/Deg-Note/README.md

 ## Train Flow Generator
 In the flow generator box, click `train`

  - **Train button**: Train the flow generator.
 It will use hyperparameters from your project configuration file (or defaults specified in  `deepethogram/conf`).
 See  [using configuration files for details](https://github.com/jbohnslav/deepethogram/blob/master/docs/using_config_files.md).
 This includes the model architecture (TinyMotionNet, MotionNet, TinyMotionNet3D).
-The weights to pre-load will be specified by the model selector (**4ii**)
+The weights to pre-load will be specified by the model selector.
  - **Model selector**: Choose the weights to pre-load.
 The default model might be TinyMotionNet.
 ![enter image description here](https://user-images.githubusercontent.com/81632945/120924933-bda05800-c708-11eb-917a-d34b49db9f90.png)